tinkercademy/swift-slides/codingclub/b/quiz_beginner.md

 ## Giving feedback

 - Show thumbs up if they got more than 1 question correct.
-- Lets make it big and colour it with an gradient.
+- Let’s make it big and colour it with an gradient.

 ```swift
 struct ContentView: View {